-Unfortunately, there is some seriously sketchy stuff added to our upholstered furniture.
-So in this article, we’re diving deep into:
+Unfortunately, there is some sketchy stuff added to our upholstered furniture.
+So in this article, I’m diving deep into:

 • what to avoid in a couch

-• what to look for in a non-toxic sofa
+• what to look for in a safer, non-toxic sofa

-• our favorite non-toxic (and beautiful!) furniture brands offering safer non-toxic couches, loveseats, sectionals, sleeper sofas, armchairs, ottomans, and benches
+• my favorite non-toxic (and beautiful!) furniture brands offering natural and eco-friendly couches, loveseats, sectionals, sleeper sofas, armchairs, ottomans, and benches

 The Toxic Chemicals Commonly Found in Couches & Upholstered Furniture